 Do you remember the dreams you had as a child about your future?
-When someone asked you what you wanted to be when you grew up, chances are you responded in a conclusive manner outlining exactly what you were going to do in order to become a firefighter, pilot, actress, writer, sports star, musician, or a veterinarian.
-These visions were a source of motivation teaching you valuable lessons about ambition, sacrifice, and perseverance as you explored what it would take to achieve your dreams.
-You likely experienced challenges and setbacks as you pursued your dream, yet you continued to persevere…until one day you found yourself at the crossroads of adulthood.
+When someone asked you what you wanted to be when you grew up, chances are you responded in a conclusive manner.
+You could tell someone exactly what you were going to do in order to become a firefighter, pilot, actress, writer, sports star, musician, or a veterinarian.
+These visions were a source of motivation teaching you valuable lessons about ambition, sacrifice, and perseverance as you explored how to achieve your dreams.
+You experienced challenges and setbacks as you pursued your dream, yet you continued to persevere…until one day you found yourself at the crossroads of adulthood.
 You stared down two paths.
 The first was a rocky and tumultuous path filled with unknowns that could lead you to the career you dreamed about all these years.
-The second path was a safer more predictable path that led you toward a career with more certainty.
+The second path was a safer more predictable path, that led you toward a career with more certainty.
 You had to make a decision, so you weighed out each scenario in your mind and allowed the “what if’s” to creep in and challenge your dreams.

 “What if I’m not talented enough?”

 “What will people think of me if I try this and I fail?”

 “What if I do achieve my goal and I’m not happy?”

 “What if I’m not willing to make the sacrifices required to do this?”

 “What if it requires too much work?”

 “What if I can’t make a living doing this?”

 “What if people don’t think this is a “sensible” career?”